RedisLabs/redislabs-docs/content/rdi/installation/pacemaker.md

   gvb-deb7-1: Online
 ```

-## Set up Pacemaker to Launch and Control Debezium Server
+## Set up Pacemaker to launch and control Debezium Server

 The VM cluster is now ready to run Debezium Servers.

 There are two methods for launching Debezium Server with Pacemaker:

 - [Running Debezium Server as a container](#running-debezium-server-as-a-container) using the Heartbeat resource agent for [Podman](https://podman.io/) or [Docker](https://www.docker.com/)
-- [Running Debezium Server as a standalone Java Process](#running-debezium-server-as-a-standalone-java-process) using the systemd resource agent
+- [Running Debezium Server as a standalone Java process](#running-debezium-server-as-a-standalone-java-process) using the systemd resource agent

-### Running Debezium Server as a Container
+### Running Debezium Server as a container

 Repeat the following steps on each of the Pacemaker cluster nodes.

-#### Provide the Debezium Configuration File
+#### Provide the Debezium configuration file

 Debezium Server expects to find file _application.properties_ in a specified directory.
 Use the file created through command `redis-di scaffold` (edited for your source database) and upload it to the home directory of each VM: